jamezburritos/simple-rust/README.md

 # simple-rust
-a series of simple rust programs used to learn the language over time. list adapted from a post found [here](https://cplusplus.com/forum/beginner/3473/).
+A series of simple rust programs used to learn the language over time. list adapted from a post found [here](https://cplusplus.com/forum/beginner/3473/).

 ## beginner